dominikbenk/git-hooks/README.md

 The *p4-prepare-changelist* hook is invoked as soon as the default modification list message has been prepared and before the editor is started.

 - p4-post-changelist

+This hook is called by *git-p4 submit*.

+The *p4-post-changelist* hook is called after submit has successfully completed in P4.

 - p4-pre-submit

+This hook is called with the *git-p4 submit* command.
+It does not take any parameters or anything from the standard input.

 - post-index-change

+This hook is called when an index is written to read-cache.c do_write_locked_index.